-A small percentage of each monthly payment, up to 25 percent, is set aside in an equity savings account for an eventual down payment on the home.
+A small percentage of each monthly payment, up to 25 percent, is set aside as an “equity credit,” or savings account for an eventual down payment on the home.
 The rest is straight rent.

 The buyer’s only upfront commitment is 1-2 percent of the purchase price upon lease commencement, which serves as the first down payment savings installment.

-Leases are signed for three years and set at market rates.
-There’s a termination clause that allows the renter to leave with their savings, minus a relisting fee calculated as a “small percentage” of the original purchase price.
+A termination clause allows the renter to leave with their savings, minus a relisting fee calculated as a “small percentage” of the original purchase price.